microsoft/intelligence-toolkit/example_outputs/compare_case_groups/customer_complaints/customer_complaints_group_report_1.md

 ## Introduction

-This report provides a detailed analysis of the dataset filtered to the top 10 cities by record count.
+This report provides a detailed comparison of the top 10 city groups based on record count from a dataset containing 2769 records.
 The dataset includes information on various issues and product codes across different time periods.
-The focus is on comparing the cities based on the frequency and ranking of these issues and product codes.
+The focus is on analyzing the trends and changes in these attributes over time for each city group.

-## Data Summary
+## Group Filters

-The dataset consists of 2769 records, with data available for all grouping attributes.
-The analysis is filtered to the top 10 cities by record count, which are:
+The dataset is filtered to include only the top 10 city groups by record count.
+These groups are:

 1. Lakeside (349 records)
 2. Springfield (265 records)